 - a.
-Pupils Awaiting Arrival of School Bus - 1) Should not stand or play on a roadway. - 2) Should not cross highway until bus arrives and has come to a complete stop.
+Pupils Awaiting Arrival of School Bus - 1) Should not stand or play on a roadway. - 2) Should not cross the highway until the bus arrives and has come to a complete stop.
 Before crossing, they should look in both directions for traffic and then pass at least ten (10) feet in front of the bus.
-No pupil should direct traffic. - 3) Should remain in line at least five (5) feet from the stopped bus and should move toward the bus only after the door is opened. - 4) Should not walk/run alongside of the bus while the bus is stopped or in motion. - 5) Shall be at the designated bus stop five (5) minutes before scheduled arrival of the bus and should board with the least possible delay.
+No pupil should direct traffic. - 3) Should remain in line at least five (5) feet from the stopped bus and should move toward the bus only after the door is opened. - 4) Should not walk/run alongside the bus while the bus is stopped or in motion. - 5) Shall be at the designated bus stop five (5) minutes before the scheduled arrival of the bus and should board with the least possible delay.

 - b.
 Pupils on Boarding and while Riding the School Bus - 1) Shall obey the bus driver at all times. - 2) Shall sit immediately and shall remain seated facing forward keeping their legs and feet out of the aisle. - 3) Shall never stand or walk while the bus is in motion or extend arms or heads out of bus windows. - 4) Shall keep aisles clear of lunch boxes, musical instruments, books, etc., on their lap or in an empty seat if one is available.
-Under no circumstances are these items to be kept in the aisle. - 5) Shall keep their hands to themselves and off other student's property at all times. - 6) Shall speak in a voice tone tolerable for the driver to operate the vehicle safely.
+Under no circumstances are these items to be kept in the aisle. - 5) Shall keep their hands to themselves and off other students' property at all times. - 6) Shall speak in a voice tone tolerable for the driver to operate the vehicle safely.
 Under no circumstances should students yell, scream, or make any noise that will distract the driver. - 7) Shall not eat or drink on the bus. - 8) Shall conduct themselves in an acceptable manner at all times.
-(No smoking, vulgarity, boisterous or other improper conduct will be permitted.) - 9) Shall not deface or damage any part of the bus. - 10) Shall assist in keeping the bus clean. - 11) Shall obey the designated persons authorized to direct pupils during all drills. - 12) Shall use an assigned seat when so directed by the bus driver/administrator.
+(No smoking, vaping, vulgarity, boisterous, or other improper conduct will be permitted.) - 9) Shall not deface or damage any part of the bus. - 10) Shall assist in keeping the bus clean. - 11) Shall obey the designated persons authorized to direct pupils during all drills. - 12) Shall use an assigned seat when so directed by the bus driver/administrator. - 13) Shall not create a disruption with a cell phone or any other electronic devices.